How to Save $500+ Per Month

 There is no denying that times are tough right now, and everyone Australia-wide is carefully weighing up every spending decision.
-To help you save money on household bills and perhaps start building a “rainy day” account to see you through the months ahead, here are four steps you can take to get on top of your finances.
+To help you save money on household bills and perhaps start building a “rainy day” account to see you through the months ahead.

 If you don’t already have a budget, then it is a good idea to create one.
 The most effective way to get in control of your money is to find a budget spreadsheet and go through your last year’s bank statements to look at your spending.

 This can be a real eye-opener!
 Many of us don’t realise how much money we unconsciously spend on coffees, drinks, eating out and shopping.

 Look at your bank and credit card statements can really show you where you can cut back if needed.
 At Zippy, we can provide you with a simple and easy to follow budget spreadsheet if you would like one.